susmit31/MedNotes/README.md

 # MedNotes
 Just a little repo to store my notes from the last-day cramming sessions for my MBBS finals.
 Ended up adding to these even after the finals tho.
- The topics are arranged kinda randomly but thanks to LaTeX there's a nice table of contents which you can use to navigate through the material with relative ease.
+ The topics are arranged kinda randomly but they're divided into chapters according to broad categories and, thanks to LaTeX, there's a nice table of contents which you can use to navigate through the material with relative ease.